-Whether you’re new to fishing or you’re an experienced fly fisher, one thing is sure: You want your fly box stocked up on the good quality flies.
+Whether you’re new to fishing or you’re an experienced fly fisher, one thing is sure: You want your fly box stocked up with good quality fly fishing flies for trout.

-Here you’ll find our guide to the best flies for trout that are on the market now.
+Here you will find our guide to the best flies for trout that are on the market now.
 It can seem overwhelming at first when you look at the hundreds of flies, but there are a few tried and true patterns that are proven to land fish.

 So enough with the preamble, we’ve broken this list down into wet flies, nymphs and dry flies so you can cover all types of water, at any time of year.
 So if one’s not working then you can quickly change that fly and catch that monster .